jpalardy/jpalardy.github.io/_posts/2016-04-05-awk-tutorial-part-1.markdown

 # snip -- output has been reformated to align
 {% endhighlight %}

-A missing block just prints the whole matching line.
+A missing block prints the whole matching line.

 {% highlight bash %}
 awk '$2 > 100'